 We all remember what it was like entering puberty.
-Our brain and body undergo many changes that, for the most part, had very noticeable effects on our developing bodies.
-For boys it’s their voices breaking and becoming more ‘filled out’.
-For girls it’s their bodies growing to fit a more mature outlook.
+Our brain and body undergo many changes that, for the most part, have very noticeable effects on our developing bodies.
+For boys, it’s their voices breaking and becoming more ‘filled out’.
+For girls, it’s their bodies growing to fit a more mature outlook.

 An aspect that always seems to drive our parents up the wall is that when we enter puberty, our body chemistry changes.
-This means our body clock is altered so we sleep later but for longer periods of time.
-This also means we get very hungry after our 12 hour nap.
-During this time our bodies release a hormone needed to grow.
+This means our body clock is altered, so we sleep later but for longer periods.
+This also means we get very hungry after our 12-hour nap.
+During this time, our bodies release a hormone needed to grow.
 Also known as somatotropin.
 Amazingly, about 80% of growth hormone is released during sleep.
 So our beauty sleep is very important, otherwise we will get very cranky.
-In some ways we are still like the young babies we once were who sleep for hours on end and then demand food the second they wake up.
+In some ways, we are still like the young babies we once were who sleep for hours on end and then demand food the second they wake up.

-During this period of time a regular bedtime routine can be helpful.
+During this period, a regular bedtime routine can be helpful.
 Especially on a school night.
-I know you think it’s juvenile to have a bedtime, even a late one, but unless you want to be sleep walking through lessons, it’s something to consider.
+I know you think it’s juvenile to have a bedtime, even a late one, but unless you want to be sleepwalking through lessons, it’s something to consider.
 These routines should really be avoiding screens or caffeinated drinks, as these can stimulate the body, about half an hour before bedtime.
-Now this is probably not going to happen because we like our screens.
+Now, this is probably not going to happen because we like our screens.
 So to start off with, I suggest you dim the brightness of the screens you are using.
-As time passes, our hormones will reprogram our internal body clocks so we will need less sleep and will be more capable of waking up earlier in the morning.
+As time passes, our hormones will reprogram our internal body clocks, so we will need less sleep and will be more capable of waking up earlier in the morning.
 Then you can watch all the TV your heart desires as you will find it a lot easier to fall asleep at night (ok, not literally!).

 The Centre for the Developing Child at Harvard University has made a series of excellent videos, less than 2 minutes each, about the developing brain.